eickler/doitsukani/README.md

 ## How can I use it?

 - Log in to your Wanikani account and create an API token: [https://www.wanikani.com/settings/personal_access_tokens].
+Tick the "study_material:create" and "study_materials:update" boxes.
 - Copy the token and paste it into [https://eickler.github.io/doitsukani/].
 - Click "Add translations" to add German translations, or "Remove translations" to remove them.
 - Wait ...